Numerical stability revisited: A family of benchmark problems for the analysis of explicit stochastic differential equation integrators: Derivation and properties of benchmark problem

 where the sign of the term in front of the drift term is opposite to that of $\beta$.
 Equation \eqref{eq:reducedSDE} provides the most generic dimensionless form of \eqref{eq:GenericLinearSDE} in this sense, but there are other possible cases: \begin{itemize} \item If $\beta\neq0$ but $\beta\gamma-\alpha\delta = 0$, then we can rescale to obtain geometric Brownian motion

 where again $\eta = \frac{\delta}{|\beta|^{1/2}}$. \item If $\beta=0$ but $\delta\neq0$, then we can set $B=-\gamma/\delta$, $T = |\delta|^{-1/2}$ and $A=-\alpha|\delta|^{1/2}$ to obtain

 \item Finally, we could have $\beta=0$ and $\delta=0$, resulting in an equation which is simply a translation of a Brownian motion. \end{itemize} In the existing literature on the numerical analysis of SDEs with multiplicative noise, geometric Brownian motion \eqref{eq:geomBM} has been used as a common test equation for numerical methods.
 A likely reason for the use of geometric Brownian motion is the availability of an analytical solution; the derivation above shows however that both this case and the case where \eqref{eq:beta=zeroSDE} is the resulting equation form sets of zero measure in the four-dimensional space of parameters $\alpha$, $\beta$, $\gamma$ and $\delta$.
 As such, we choose to focus on consideration of \eqref{eq:reducedSDE} for $\eta\in\R$ throughout the remainder of this work.
-We choose also to only consider the case with drift term being $-x_{t}\rd t$ in \eqref{eq:reducedSDE}, which guarantees ergodicity of the dynamics with respect to an equilibrium distribution; this is discussed further in the following section. \begin{remark} As discussed in the introduction, we highlight some complexities which would arise in the more general case where we consider an SDE in $d$ dimensions, which motivate our choice to focus on a one-dimensional case.
+We choose also to only consider the case with drift term being $-x_{t}\rd t$ in \eqref{eq:reducedSDE}, which guarantees ergodicity of the dynamics with respect to an equilibrium distribution; this is discussed further in the following section.

+\begin{rmrk} As discussed in the introduction, we highlight some complexities which would arise in the more general case where we consider an SDE in $d$ dimensions, which motivate our choice to focus on a one-dimensional case.
 Consider the general $d$-dimensional system of SDEs where the drift and diffusion are affine, i.e.

 where $\alpha^i$, $\beta^{ij}$, $\gamma^{ij}$ and $\delta^{ijk}$ are real coefficients of the system for $i,j,k\in\{1,\ldots,d\}$.
 In this case, the number of independent coefficients is $d+2d^2+d^3$.
 In higher dimensions, a general redefinition of the spatial variables takes the form